 Create and Configure Competition

-If you decide to select a New competition, after selecting a competition type, the system will automatically prefill in all the mandatory fields: the “Competition Type“, the “Season“, the “Name“ and the “Short name“.
-This data can of course be changed in the process of creating a new competition.
+If you decide to select a New competition, after selecting a competition type, the system will automatically prefill all the mandatory fields: the “Competition Type“, the “Season“, the “Name“, and the “Short name“.
+This data can be changed in the process of creating a new competition.

 Create Competition